samarjit/koa-router-ajv-swaggergen/README.md

 Run `npm install`
 You run the `node src\index-test.js` or simply run `npm run dev`.
 It has a few samples to get started.
 Open browser at [http://localhost:3000/swagger](http://localhost:3000/swagger)

+## Release Notes

+2020-12-06:
+  * Moved dependencies to peerDependencies so that client projects are fee to choose their versions.
+Unfortunately this also adds burden on developer to maintain all the dependencies. `npm install koa @koa/router ajv delegates extend flatten formidable json-schema-resolver qs clone`
+  * Added support for yarn 2/berry